ibm-cloud-docs/power-iaas/faq.md

 {: #monitoring}
 {: faq}

-IBM does not provide status and performance monitoring for the IBM Cloud.
+IBM does not provide status and performance monitoring for the Power Systems Virtual Server.
 Clients must use their own on-premises tools.

-## What performance and capacity planning services do you provide for IBM i on IBM Cloud?
+## What performance and capacity planning services do you provide for IBM i?
 {: #ibmi-performance}
 {: faq}